Mixed-Density Diffuser: Efficient Planning with Non-Uniform Temporal Resolution: Introduction

 Hierarchical planners circumvent this issue by training an ensemble of models with varying temporal resolutions and horizon lengths \cite{HD, HDMI}.
 In hierarchical approaches, a low-density planner creates coarse, long-horizon trajectories.
 Long horizon information, such as subgoals, is passed to a higher-density model which interpolates between the coarse states.
 Hierarchical models can achieve impressive performance with competitive inference and training times, but their ensemble structure means multiplying memory requirements and the number of trained parameters.
 The interdependence of a hierarchical ensemble hinders robustness as inaccuracies in the higher-level plan are compounded by errors in the lower-level model's predictions.
-Also, using a hierarchal framework with separate training of the levels makes end-to-end planner training impossible, potentially inhibiting optimization and information flow.
+Also, using a hierarchical framework with separate training of the levels makes end-to-end planner training impossible, potentially inhibiting optimization and information flow.

 To overcome the limitations of both uniform-density and hierarchical planners, we introduce Mixed-Density Diffuser (MDD).
 Our main contributions are:\\ \textbf{1.} MDD generates trajectories with non-uniform temporal densities using a single, flat diffusion model.
-Our implementation integrates mixed-density training with the powerful Diffusion Veteran (DV) framework \cite{veteran}.\\ \textbf{2.} MDD achieves state-of-the-art performance on several D4RL tasks without increasing model parameters or inference costs from the base DV framework. \\ \textbf{3.} We present strong empirical evidence supporting our theory that non-uniform temporal horizons are a key principle of efficient and effective diffusion planning.
+Our implementation integrates mixed-density training with the powerful Diffusion Veteran (DV) framework \cite{veteran}.\\ \textbf{2.} MDD achieves state-of-the-art performance on several of the Datasets for Deep Data-Driven Reinforcement Learning (D4RL) tasks \cite{d4rl}, surpassing the performance of the previous SOTA DV framework, without additional model weights or inference computation costs. \\ \textbf{3.} We present strong empirical evidence supporting our hypothesis that non-uniform temporal horizons are a key principle of efficient and effective diffusion planning.